 We all make journeys – tiny ones and huge ones – because of course life itself is a journey.
 The boat and figures are made from recycled materials.
 Much of the wood comes from the banks of the Thames where the river had washed it up and other materials from the beach.

-The result is a calming yet energetic artwork, well suited to a hospital environment, which hangs now hangs permanently in the main atrium of the RUH.
+The result is a calming yet energetic artwork, well suited to a hospital environment.

 Anna Simmons has painted Three Views of Wiltshire including: Roundway Hill near Devizes, Martinsell Hill near Calne and Woodborough Hill near Woodborough.

 This is a long term loan from Dr Carol Peden; she bought all three paintings for the RUH collection in memory of her husband Robin Smith, who was Consultant Surgeon at the RUH for 20 years.

 West Corridor, Zone B

 Martyn Colbeck has a passion for African elephants and has spent literally thousands of hours in their company documenting intimate moments in their lives.
 As well as making several award-winning films for the BBC Martyn has also recorded the lives of these fascinating animals on stills film.

 This stunning exhibition features a selection of 50 fine art black and white photographs of elephants taken in Amboseli National Park, Southern Kenya.
 The collection is an attempt to convey something of the majesty, sensitivity and complexity of these extraordinary animals.
 Martyn is a former overall winner of the Wildlife Photographer of the Year Competition and two of the photographs featured in this exhibition were winner and runner-up in the Black and White category of the 2005 Competition.

 Lansdown restaurant, Zone B